esp-cpp/esp-box-emu/README.md

    - [ ] BLDC motor (haptics)
  - [ ] CAD for control board peripheral case
  - [ ] Use same audio + video tasks for both NES and GB/C emulation
+ - [ ] FTP Client for browsing remote FTP server of roms and displaying their data in LVGL

  NOTE: For BT gamepad input I'm use the associated [controller.py](./controller.py) script which will send the input reports from